Turkey for Thanksgiving? The Tradition, History, and Tips

 If you are planning to stay home rather than visit family or have a child or friend who can’t be with you, consider sending them a Thanksgiving gift basket

 So whether you celebrate alone, just the two of you, are with a group, whether you have turkey or something else on the dinner table, have a wonderful Thanksgiving.
-We have much to be thankful for even in the midst of this world crisis.
+We have much to be thankful for.